drasi-project/docs/docs/content/solution-developer/components/continuous-queries/_index.md

  “deleted”: []
 }
 ```

+In some instances, a single source change can result in multiple changes to the query result e.g. multiple records can be added, updated, and deleted.
+In such cases, the Continuous Query generates a single result change notification containing all the changes.
+This enables subscribed Reactions to treat the related changes atomically given they all arose from a single source change.

 ## Creation
 Continuous Queries are custom Kubernetes resources that you can create and manage using `Kubectl`.